sandboxie-plus/sandboxie-docs/Content/SandboxieKnownConflicts.md

 Problem: Autodelete feature no longer works on Microsoft Edge.

 Solution: Microsoft Edge was updated with a new setting (under System) called "Start up boost", which is enabled by default.
 It prevents Edge from fully shutting down, so we suggest to disable the option.

+### Steam games

+Problem: Not all Steam games will function while Sandboxed.

+Solution: Install the games on your computer, not in a sandbox.
+Most games can work.
+However, there are [known reports](https://github.com/sandboxie-plus/Sandboxie/labels/game%20issue) that some simply may not.
+If you run into a problem with a Steam game, you should make sure Steam client is updated on your host machine.
+Run Steam not sandboxed, download and install the game on your host computer and then "right click" on the game shortcut and select "Run Sandboxed" as a workaround.
+If problems persist, please let us know the details by posting on the official Github repository [here](https://github.com/sandboxie-plus/Sandboxie/issues).